-Often, when you’re planning a holiday, it’s because you want an escape from your regular routine.
-However, there are some aspects of your routine that you shouldn’t put on pause.
-Brushing with medium or soft bristles toothbrush, fluoride toothpaste and flossing daily is essential for oral health and winning the fight against gum disease and tooth decay.
+Often, when you’re planning a holiday, it’s because you want an escape from your daily routine.
+However, there are some aspects of your routine that you shouldn’t put on pause, like your oral hygiene.
+Brushing with medium or soft bristles toothbrush, fluoride toothpaste and flossing daily is essential in winning the fight against gum disease and tooth decay.

 What can you do?

-Packing your toothbrush, toothpaste and floss in your carry-on is essential for your oral health and to fight against gum disease and tooth decay.
-Then, brush your teeth after every meal.
-Alternatively, you can set a timer for every 10 hours as a reminder to clean your pearly whites.
+How do you keep your teeth healthy when travelling?
+Packing your toothbrush, toothpaste and floss in an easy-to-access dental travel kit is a good first step.
+Then, make sure to brush your teeth after every meal.
+Should you brush your teeth on a long flight?
+Of course!
+You’ll probably sleep a lot during the flight, so set a timer for every ten hours as a reminder to clean your pearly whites.
 If you’ve accidentally left your toothbrush, floss, or toothpaste in your suitcase at home, airport shops or hotel front desks often stock exactly what you’re looking for.

 Dehydration